-- The athlete should be able to participate in their typical daily cognitive activities (e.g. meetings, film review) without an increase in their concussion symptoms when progressing from one stage to the next.
-Each stage should take a minimum of 24 hours to complete, but there is no set timeline for progressing through these stages. - Progression from one stage to the next requires successful completion of the activity at the earlier stage without worsening of symptoms. - Athletes should be monitored for concussion symptoms at each stage.
+- The athlete should be able to participate in their typical daily cognitive activities (e.g. meetings, film review) without an increase in their concussion symptoms while progressing from one stage to the next.
+There is no set timeline for progressing through these stages. - Progression from one stage to the next requires successful completion of the activity at the earlier stage without worsening of symptoms. - Athletes should be monitored for concussion symptoms at each stage.
 If the athlete develops new or increased signs or symptoms of concussion during any stage of rehabilitation, they should discontinue activity until their signs and symptoms return to their pre-activity level and then resume activity at the previous stage.